Settler colonialism in Canada: Gradual Civilization Act of 1857

+Numbered treaties

 The Indian Act of 1876

-In 1876 the Indian Act was passed by the Canadian government allowed the administration of Indian Status, reserve lands and local Indigenous governance.
-The Act gave the Canadian Government control over Indigenous identity, political practices, governance, cultural practices and education.
-One of the underlying motivations in the Act was to enforce a policy of assimilation and Cultural genocide, to prohibit Indigenous peoples from practicing their own cultural, political and spiritual beliefs.
-The Act defined Indian Status and the entitlement and legal conditions that accompanied it, established land management regimes on reserves, managed the sales of natural resources, and defined band council powers and electoral systems.
+In 1876, the Indian Act was passed by the Parliament of Canada and allowed the administration of Indian Status, reserve lands, and local Indigenous governance.
+The act gave the Canadian government control over Indigenous identity, political practices, governance, cultural practices, and education.
+One of the underlying motivations in the act was to enforce a policy of assimilation, to prohibit Indigenous peoples from practicing their own cultural, political, and spiritual beliefs.
+The act defined Indian Status and the entitlement and legal conditions that accompanied it, established land management regimes on reserves, managed the sales of natural resources, and defined band council powers and electoral systems.

-Gender discrimination within the Act enforced gender bias as another means of extinguishing Indian Status, thereby excluding women from their rights.
+Gender discrimination within the act enforced gender bias as another means of extinguishing Indian Status, thereby excluding women from their rights.
 Under this legislation, an Indian woman who married a non-Indian man would no longer be Indian.
-She would lose her Status, treaty benefits, health benefits, the right to live on reserve, the right to inherit property, and even the right to be buried with ancestors.
-However, when an Indian man married a woman without Status, he retained all his rights.
+She would lose her status, treaty benefits, health benefits, the right to live on reserve, the right to inherit property, and even the right to be buried with ancestors.
+However, when an Indian man married a woman without status, he retained all his rights.

-In 1951, after World War II, the Act was amended, to lift the various restrictions on Indigenous culture, religion and politics.
-This included the removing bans on Potlatch and Sun Dance ceremonies.
-Additionally, these amendments allowed women to vote in band council elections and Elsie Marie Knott was the first woman to be elected Chief in Canada.
-However, these actions didn't eliminate gender disparity in Status requirements.
-Instead of having "Indian blood", Status was assigned through the Indian Register, where male lines of descent were still privileged.
-In 1985, the Act was amended again, through Bill C-31, in order to reflect the newly enacted the Canadian Charter of Rights and Freedoms.
-The amendment allows women who "married out" of their band,to apply for their rights and Indian status to be restored.
+In 1951, the act was amended, to lift the various restrictions on Indigenous culture, religion, and politics.
+This included removing bans on potlatch and sun dance ceremonies.
+Additionally, these amendments allowed women to vote in band council elections and Elsie Marie Knott was the first woman to be elected chief in Canada.
+However, these actions didn't eliminate gender disparity in status requirements.
+Instead of having "Indian blood", status was assigned through the Indian Register, where male lines of descent were still privileged.
+In 1985, the act was amended again, through Bill C-31, in order to reflect the newly enacted Canadian Charter of Rights and Freedoms.
+The amendment allowed women who "married out" of their band to apply for their rights and Indian status to be restored.